 If utility power is interrupted or falls outside the parameters specified in Chapter 9, "Product Specifications," the UPS uses a backup battery supply to maintain power to the critical load for a specified period of time or until the utility power returns.
 For extended power outages, the UPS allows you to either transfer to an alternative power system (such as a generator) or shut down your critical load in an orderly manner.

-The emergency bypass consists of a continuous static switch.
+The emergency bypass consists of a continuous static switch, and bypass switchgear.
+The bypass switchgear is located in series with the static switch.
 The static switch is armed and ready during normal operation.